ryanthnguyen/ConOrg/Project Details/IndividualAssignmentSpecs.md

 ### Task 1: Create static information pages

-- Description: Create static information pages to inform site vistors about the convention.
+- Description: Create static information pages to inform site visitors about the convention.
-- How to Evaluate: Guest, Panelest, Gaming, Hotel, and About pages should exist, be readable and be routed to properly.
+- How to Evaluate: Guest, Panelist, Gaming, Hotel, and About pages should exist, be readable and be routed to properly.
 - Outcome of Task: xxx

 ### Task 2: Style the pages